gjtorikian/html-proofer/README.md

 ## Custom tests

 Want to write your own test?
 Sure!
-Just create two classes--one that inherits from `HTML::Proofer::Checkable`, and another that inherits from `HTML::Proofer::Checks::Check`. `Checkable` defines various helper methods for your test, while `Checks::Check` actually runs across your content. `Checks::Check` should call `self.add_issue` on failures, to add them to the list.
+Just create two classes--one that inherits from `HTML::Proofer::Runner`, and another that inherits from `HTML::Proofer::Checkable`.

+The `Runner` subclass must define one method called `run`.
+This is called on your content, and is responsible for performing the validation on whatever elements you like.
+When you catch a broken issue, call `add_issue(message)` to explain the error.

+The `Checkable` subclass defines various helper methods you can use as part of your test.
+Usually, you'll want to instantiate it within `run`.
+You have access to all of your element's attributes.

 Here's an example custom test that protects against `mailto` links that point to `octocat@github.com`: